Strategic Education (NASDAQ:STRA) Issues FY 2021 Earnings Guidance

-A number of brokerages recently issued reports on STRA.
-BMO Capital Markets lowered their price objective on Strategic Education from $130.00 to $98.00 and set an outperform rating on the stock in a research report on Monday.
-Barrington Research reissued an outperform rating and issued a $90.00 target price (down previously from $120.00) on shares of Strategic Education in a research note on Thursday.
-Truist reduced their target price on Strategic Education from $100.00 to $85.00 in a research note on Monday.
-Finally, Bank of America cut Strategic Education from a buy rating to a neutral rating and reduced their target price for the company from $103.00 to $85.00 in a research note on Friday.
-Three equities research analysts have rated the stock with a hold rating and three have assigned a buy rating to the stock.
-The stock currently has a consensus rating of Buy and a consensus price target of $106.67.
+STRA has been the subject of a number of analyst reports.
+Barrington Research reissued an outperform rating and issued a $90.00 price objective (down previously from $120.00) on shares of Strategic Education in a report on Thursday, April 29th.
+Truist lowered their price objective on Strategic Education from $100.00 to $85.00 in a research report on Monday, May 3rd.
+BMO Capital Markets reduced their price objective on Strategic Education from $130.00 to $98.00 and set an outperform rating for the company in a research note on Monday.
+Finally, Bank of America restated a neutral rating and set a $85.00 price objective (down previously from $103.00) on shares of Strategic Education in a report on Thursday.
+Three research analysts have rated the stock with a hold rating and three have issued a buy rating to the company’s stock.
+The company has an average rating of Buy and an average price target of $106.67.

-The business also recently disclosed a quarterly dividend, which will be paid on Monday, June 7th.
-Stockholders of record on Friday, May 28th will be paid a dividend of $0.60 per share.
+The company also recently disclosed a quarterly dividend, which will be paid on Monday, June 7th.
+Shareholders of record on Friday, May 28th will be given a dividend of $0.60 per share.
+This represents a $2.40 annualized dividend and a yield of 3.10%.
 The ex-dividend date of this dividend is Thursday, May 27th.
-This represents a $2.40 dividend on an annualized basis and a dividend yield of 3.12%.
-Strategic Education’s dividend payout ratio (DPR) is currently 35.98%.
+Strategic Education’s payout ratio is 35.98%.

-In other Strategic Education news, Chairman Robert S. Silberman bought 4,000 shares of the business’s stock in a transaction that occurred on Wednesday, March 3rd.
-The shares were bought at an average cost of $77.64 per share, with a total value of $310,560.00.
-Also, CEO Raymond Karl Mcdonnell sold 11,656 shares of the firm’s stock in a transaction dated Tuesday, February 16th.
-The stock was sold at an average price of $93.81, for a total value of $1,093,449.36.
-Following the completion of the sale, the chief executive officer now directly owns 108,925 shares in the company, valued at $10,218,254.25.
-The disclosure for this sale can be found here.
-2.00% of the stock is currently owned by company insiders.
+In other news, CEO Raymond Karl Mcdonnell sold 11,656 shares of the stock in a transaction that occurred on Tuesday, February 16th.
+The shares were sold at an average price of $93.81, for a total transaction of $1,093,449.36.
+Following the sale, the chief executive officer now directly owns 108,925 shares of the company’s stock, valued at $10,218,254.25.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, Chairman Robert S. Silberman bought 4,000 shares of the business’s stock in a transaction on Wednesday, March 3rd.
+The stock was purchased at an average price of $77.64 per share, for a total transaction of $310,560.00.
+Insiders own 2.00% of the company’s stock.

 About Strategic Education